sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

-Effect: A translucent tower with a door on each side manifests around you.
+Effect: A translucent square tower with a closed door on each side manifests around you.
 While sustained, a door opens at the start of each of your turns.
 You may use an activation to unleash a wave of heat from an open door at a target within range.
 On a hit, deal heat damage equal to 40 times the number of open doors and apply the *burning* condition.
 Each door can only attack once per turn.

 ### Five Door Fire Pagoda Gu
 *Rank 5 Attack*

-Cost: 25 portions
+Cost: 20 portions

 Range: 50 meters